THE PARTNER ABUSE

 The world's largest domestic violence research data base, 2,657 pages,

 In this unprecedented undertaking, a total of 42 scholars and 70 research assistants at 20 universities and research institutions spent two years or more researching their topics and writing the results.
 Approximately 12,000 studies were considered and more than 1,700 were summarized and organized into tables.
-The 17 manuscripts, which provide a review of findings on each of the topics, for a total of 2,657 pages, appear in 5 consecutive special issues of Partner Abuse published between April, 2012 and April, 2013.
+The 17 manuscripts, which provide a review of findings on each of the topics, for a total of 2,657 pages, appear in 5 consecutive special issues of the peer-reviewed journal Partner Abuse.
 All conclusions, including the extent to which the research evidence supports or undermines current theories, are based strictly on the data collected.